 - This instant appam recipe tastes great with egg curry, veg kurma, tomato chutney, and similar other side dishes

 Amount Per Serving Calories 97Total Fat 4gSaturated Fat 3gUnsaturated Fat 0gSodium 80mgCarbohydrates 16gFiber 2gSugar 1gProtein 2g

 Appam/paal appam or vellayappam is an authentic South Indian Dish.
 It is typically made with fermented rice flour and coconut batter.
-This appam is popular and one of the common breakfast and dinner meal in Tamil Nadu, Kerala and in Island country Sri Lanka.
+This appam is popular and one of the common breakfast and dinner meals in Tamil Nadu, Kerala, and in Island country Sri Lanka.

 The main difference between these two is the ingredients being used.
 Dosa usually requires rice, urad dal, and fenugreek seeds for making its batter, while the appam requires ingredients like rice, coconut, sugar, and yeast.